Publications

 Data has arguably become one of the most powerful tools to understand system in a timely fashion.
 In transportation, multiple data sources (e.g. social media, transaction, economics, sensors, etc.) have become readily available.
 This project collects and analyzes large-scale transportation data, including vehicle market value, on-demand transportaiton service, travel survey, and charging data.

-Interdependency of Power and Transportation, sponsor: UCF ORC Seed
+Interdependency of Power and Transportation, sponsors: UCF ORC Seed and NSF CAREER

 Power and transportation networks have various similarity and interdependency.
 This project looks at different linkages between these two critical infrastructure systems, including methodological and functional aspects